juliatok/WebDev_Project/README.md

     - Enhancing the ability to view the blog post author's profile, including all their blogposts.

+    - Made other minor code improvements to enhance functionality.

 ### Lenni Liukkonen

 #### Sprint 1